AgileAshwani/Linux-Basics-commands/commands.md

 `ls | grep a` will list all directories having character 'a' grep 'general regular expression' :yum:

+`ls [!Aa]*` -  let us list all files that don't start with an 'a' or an 'A', enter the following command.

+`ls D[eo]*` - Notice that the output lists all the files that have names starting with “De” or “Do”.

+`find / -user root -name “gnome*”` - you will find files starting with gnome for a user named admin.

+`find / -user root -type f` - To find a specific type of file for a user.

+`find /var/spool -mtime +60` - To find files that were modified a number of days ago.

+`find -mmin -60 -exec ls -l {} \;` - To find files that were modified in the last one hour and then get the detailed listing

+`find -size 1M -exec ls -l {} \;` - To list all the files with size more than 1MB.

 `man <some unix command>` Bring up the manual pages for a command.
 Type `q` to exit

 `man ls` will show you what ls does and the possible flags you can pass